yonkov/nasio-blocks/readme.txt

 = I need only the icon and the accordeon block.
 I don't want a slider.
 Can I switch on or off blocks that I don't plan to use? =
 Yes, in the plugin settings page, you can choose which blocks to enable for maximum performance.

+= Is there plugin documentation available? =
+Yes, here is the official [plugin documentation](https://nasio-blocks.nasiothemes.com/nasio-blocks-documentation/).

 == Changelog ==